-Board Appointment and Composition3
+Board Appointment and Composition

-Like companies incorporated under the Companies Act, the management and running of WSPs is required to be supervised by a Board of Directors (BoD).
-Under WASREB corporate governance guidelines, the WSP are required to have a minimum of 7 board members and a maximum of 11 members, with representation across the relevant County Government, WSB and stakeholders.
+As companies incorporated under the Companies Act, the management and running of WSPs is required to be supervised by a Board of Directors.
+WSPs should ensure that they adhere to Corporate Governance code issued by WASREB.
+Under WASREB corporate governance guidelines, the WSPs are required to have a minimum of 7 board members and a maximum of 11 members, with representation across the relevant County Government, WSB and stakeholders.